Qihoo360/hbox/README.md

 ### 1 Compilation Environment Requirements

-- jdk >= 1.7
+- jdk >= 1.8
-- Maven >= 3.3
+- Maven >= 3.6.3

 ### 2 Compilation Method

 Run the following command in the root directory of the source code:

-`mvn package`
+`./mvnw package`

-After compiling, a distribution package named `hbox-1.1-dist.tar.gz` will be generated under `target` in the root directory.
+After compiling, a distribution package named `hbox-1.1-dist.tar.gz` will be generated under `core/target` in the root directory.
 Unpacking the distribution package, the following subdirectories will be generated under the root directory:

-- bin: scripts for application commit
+- bin: scripts for managing application jobs
-- lib: jars for Hbox and dependencies
-- conf: configuration files
 - sbin: scripts for history service
+- lib: dependencies jars
-- data: data and files for examples
+- libexec: common scripts and hbox-site.xml configuration examples
-- examples: Hbox examples
+- hbox-*.jar: HBox jars

+To setup configurations, user need to set `HBOX_CONF_DIR` to a folder containing a valid `hbox-site.xml`, or link this folder to `$HBOX_HOME/conf`.

 ### 3 Deployment Environment Requirements

 - CentOS 7.2
-- Java >= 1.7
+- Java >= 1.8
-- Hadoop = 2.6, 2.7, 2.8
+- Hadoop = 2.6 -- 3.2 (GPU requires 3.1+)
 - [optional] Dependent environment for deep learning frameworks at the cluster nodes, such as TensorFlow, numpy, Caffe.